KatherineMichel/portfolio/doc/2024-recap.md

 ## November

+November was a month for presentations.
+I gave three important ones within a week!

 ### JPMorganChase PowerUp Conference Presentation

 I had a blast presenting at JPMorganChase Plano PowerUp Conference.
 It was my first time presenting there and a great experience.

 ![](2024-recap-images/me-presenting-at-powerup.JPEG)
 Me presenting at PowerUp